hackclub/hackclub/case_studies/san_mateo_high_school/01_first_meet/recap.md

 ## Problems we faced

 - The VGA cable is "strange" with an extra piece of metal which makes it not fit to the adapter.
 - A lot of hackers came in, a total of 38 people came in a room for 30.
 Some people needed to stand in the back.
-- All Leaders became a little nervous but we managed it properly.
+- All leaders became a little nervous but we managed it properly.
 - Drone not working properly, I suggest not using any not secure working tools for first time demo.
 - We **ended up with extra time**

 ## How we managed problems and outcomes